afcarl/arokem.org/reproducibility/index.rst

 - You can download PDF versions of my articles in :ref:`publications`

-- Several of my articles are available as preprints on `arXiv <http://arxiv.org/find/all/1/all:+rokem/0/1/0/all/0/1>`_.
+- Several of my articles are available as preprints on `arXiv <http://arxiv.org/find/all/1/all:+rokem/0/1/0/all/0/1>`_ and `biorxiv <http://biorxiv.org/search/author1%3Arokem%20numresults%3A10%20sort%3Arelevance-rank%20format_result%3Astandard>`_

 Open access publications